FAQ's 2018 Winter King Tournament

 This is not a comprehensive list of the sport fishing regulations and you are responsible for familiarizing yourself with the sport fishing regulations for the waters you intend to fish - consult the 2017 Southcentral Sport Fishing Regulations Summary for a complete listing of the sport fishing regulations pertaining to this area.
 The 2018 Sport Fishing Regulations Summary will not be available until mid-April.

 Alaska Boating Safety Law: Just a friendly reminder about the importance of safe boating during the salmon tournament this year!
 If you have questions or would like to set up a vessel safety check, contact the Coast Guard Auxiliary Vessel Examiner in your area Homer: 299-0232 or 299-6150.
 Soldotna/Kenai/Nikiski: 776-8457 or 398-6548.
 Anchorage: 349-7903.

 You are required to meet U. S. Coast Guard safety equipment regulations and requirements.

 For a complete copy of Alaska’s Boating Safety law, access the link www.alaskaboatingsafety.org or contact AK Boating Law Administrator at (907) 269-8705.

 QUESTIONS?
 Tournament Headquarters: 235-7740 (Monday thru Friday) or 399-7477 (March 24th)

-The Homer Chamber of Commerce and Visitor Center will be open:
+The Homer Chamber of Commerce and Visitor Center will be open for registration: